-If you are facing driving charges, please do not hesitate to contact our office and make an appointment to see one of our solicitors for a free consultation.
+If you are facing driving charges, please do not hesitate to contact our office and make an appointment to see one of our driving offence lawyers for a free consultation.

 On 30 April 2018, the law changed in the area of drink driving offences for first time offenders with low range readings.
 For those caught driving with a reading of between 0.05 and 0.07 BAC, a period of disqualification will be immediately imposed by the Police, the offender will have to apply for the return of their licence by the Court and interlock provisions will apply.